 Can I carry the pregnancy to term myself or will I need a surrogate mother?

-What are my risks associated with IVF?
+What are my risks involved with IVF?

 About the IVF Procedure

-Will I take progesterone suppositories or injections?
+Will I take progesterone suppositories or shots?

-When will I start progesterone supplementation?
+When will I start progesterone?

 What type of anesthesia will be used in the egg retrieval?